-Right-of-way width should be obtained for all four corridors as developments occur to allow for future additional lanes.
-The Chemainus Road corridor may be challenging to obtain additional right-of-way as many segments travel through several First Nations' reserve lands and is currently owned by MoTI.
-First Nation communities have been working with MoTI to reduce traffic volume and speeds through the reserve lands and therefore additional widening on Chemainus Road may contradict the goals of the First Nation.
-If the projected traffic, at OCP build-out, occurs as projected and Chemainus Road is not widened, this traffic will spread over multiple hours and/or add to the high volumes (and associated congestion) on Highway 1 between Chemainus and Bell McKinnon.
+additional lanes.
+The Chemainus Road corridor may be challenging to obtain additional right-of-way as many segments travel through several First Nations' reserve lands and is currently operated by Ministry of Transportation and Infrastructure (MoTI).
+First Nation communities have been working with MoTI to reduce traffic volume and speeds through the reserve lands and therefore additional widening for vehicles on Chemainus Road may contradict the goals of the First Nation.
+However, additional active transportation facilities would be a benefit to both North Cowichan and the First Nations of the area and any additional right-of-way could be used for improved active transportation and / or landscaping.